 Food products such as Purina dog food, Coca-Cola and Kool-Aid are all also being hawked by shoddy video game tie-ins.
 On the music tie-in front, America’s #1 rock band at the time, Journey, struts onto the video game stage with Journey Escape in 1982.
 Not only is this the first game based on a Rock ‘n Roll band, it also is the first home game that reverses the common trend and moves from the original VCS cartridge by Data Age into a coin-op version by Bally/Midway the next year.
 A collection of five game stages, the arcade version of Journey Escape does contain at least one saving grace: digitized images of each band member’s head on the characters, facilitated by a process created by Ralph Baer, creator of the first home video game system, the Magnavox Odyssey.
-Unfortunately for Data Age, it ships 400,000 copies of the home game to retailers but only 25,000 actually sell.
+Unfortunately for Data Age, it ships 400,000 copies of the home game to retailers amid a flurry of promotions and advertising, but only 25,000 actually sell.
 Due to stock balancing policies, the rest get sent back and Data Age, on the hook to buy back the unsold games, succumbs to Chapter 11 bankruptcy in mid-1983.

 Custer’s Worst Stand